The Origin of Monkeypox

 Notable Outbreaks

 Remember that the exact events leading to the first human case or the circumstances that allowed the virus to jump from animals to humans remain uncertain.
-What is clear is that the origin of the monkeypox disease in humans was a result of a spillover event in which the virus that originated from wild animals jumped to the human population due to animal-human interactions.
+What is clear is that the origin of the mpox disease in humans was a result of a spillover event in which the virus that originated from wild animals jumped to the human population due to animal-human interactions.

-The first human cases of the monkeypox disease were recorded in the 1970s in the Democratic Republic of Congo.
+The first human cases of the mpox were recorded in the 1970s in the Democratic Republic of Congo.
 From 1970 to 1986, there were over 400 recorded cases in humans located in Zaire, which accounted for most of the cases, as well as in Liberia, Nigeria, Ivory Coast, and Sierra Leone.
 The disease was confined to African countries for a while.

-However, the first monkeypox outbreak occurring outside Africa occurred in the United States in 2003, particularly in Illinois, Indiana, and Wisconsin, as well as in New Jersey.
+However, the first mpox outbreak occurring outside Africa occurred in the United States in 2003, particularly in Illinois, Indiana, and Wisconsin, as well as in New Jersey.
 Experts traced the outbreak from an animal-to-human transmission.
 To be specific, the disease came from a prairie dog that got the virus from infected animals imported from Africa.

 Investigators specifically pinned the origin of the virus on a shipment of animals from Ghana that arrived in Texas in April 2003.
 It contained about 800 small animals.
 Further investigations showed that two African giant pouched rats, nine dormice, and three rope squirrels were infected by the virus.
 Some of these infected animals were housed near prairie dogs.

-2022 Monkeypox Outbreak
+2022 Mpox Outbreak

 Hence, beyond the United Kingdom, there have been documented cases in other European countries such as Portugal, Sweden, and Belgium.
 The United States, Canada, and Australia also reported domestic cases.
 The World Health Organization held an emergency meeting on 20 May 2022 to discuss the outbreak and prepare for containment measures.

-The origin of the monkeypox outbreak in the United Kingdom and other countries is puzzling because it seems as if people with no apparent connection with one another got infected.
+The origin of the mpox outbreak in the United Kingdom and other countries is puzzling because it seems as if people with no apparent connection with one another got infected.
 Several public health authorities have expressed concerns despite the low mortality rate of the disease and low transmission rate of the virus.

 FURTHER READINGS AND REFERENCES